Installation Guide

 cargo build --release

-Note: If you encounter the following error during compilation:
+Note: If you encounter the following error during compilation on Ubuntu:

 --- stderr /usr/lib/x86_64-linux-gnu/openmpi/include/mpi.h:237:10: fatal error: 'stddef.h' file not found